4 Quick and Hearty Salads on the Go

 Directions:

 • Uncover and fluff with a fork.
-Simmer an additional five minutes.
+Simmer for an additional five minutes.
 Drain off any excess liquid.

-• Mix olive oil, lemon juice, and garlic in separate jar, then pour over rice and mix.
+• Mix olive oil, lemon juice, and garlic in a separate jar, then pour over rice and mix.

 • Mix remaining ingredients into wild rice and enjoy!